sivasweatha/moneymaker/README.md

 | Buy above, Short below EMA | nearest CPR as stoploss and target | 4178:27209 |

 These results aren't enough to overcome the losses.

+## Wikis and Further Queries

+Please refer to the [wikis](https://github.com/sivasweatha/moneymaker/wiki) for a complete and detailed rundown of how Money Maker works.

+If you need more help, please contact the administrator: `moneymaker@ulagellam.com`.